Lookup

 On this page

 An unrecognised UK number flashes up on your screen.
 Maybe it's your courier, maybe it's your bank, maybe it's a scammer pretending to be either.
 This guide is the four-step routine we use ourselves — and that we recommend to readers — to answer who called me in under a minute, without paying anyone a penny.
+If you searched for who called me uk, who called, or just want to know who called me from an unfamiliar number, the answer is below.

 Step 1 — Look the number up against Ofcom's range data